Back to Book/course

 Figure 4.
 Multifocal atrial tachycardia

-Multifocal atrial tachycardia is an unusual variant of ectopic atrial tachycardia.
-As seen in Figure 4, it is characterized by an irregular rhythm with clearly visible P-waves (on the contrary to atrial fibrillation) but the P-wave morphology varies from one beat to another.
-This is explained by the fact that there are multiple ectopic foci that discharge impulses which lead to atrial activation.
-Multifocal atrial tachycardia starts gradually.
-In most cases there is 1:1 ventricular response, meaning all atrial impulses are conducted to the ventricles.
-The ventricular rate ranges between 100 and 150 beats per minute.
+Multifocal atrial tachycardia is an uncommon variant of ectopic atrial tachycardia.
+As illustrated in Figure 4, it is characterized by an irregular rhythm with clearly discernible P-waves (unlike atrial fibrillation) while the morphology of the P-waves varies from beat to beat.
+This variability is due to the presence of multiple ectopic atrial foci generating impulses that activate the atria.
+The arrhythmia typically has a gradual onset.
+In most cases, there is a 1:1 atrioventricular conduction, meaning each atrial impulse is conducted to the ventricles.
+The ventricular rate usually ranges between 100 and 150 beats per minute.

 Multifocal atrial tachycardia may be intermittent with intervening periods of sinus rhythm.
-The most common underlying causes are heart failure, atrial ischemia, increased atrial pressure, use of theophyllamine or chronic lung disease (particularly chronic obstructive pulmonary disease).
+The most common underlying causes are heart failure, atrial ischemia, increased atrial pressure, use of theophyllamine or chronic lung disease (particularly COPD).
 Multifocal atrial tachycardia may occur in children.

 Note that if the atrial rhythm is below 100 beats per minute, it is referred to as multifocal atrial rhythm.